Skip to main content

 Descriptor Issues

-• Business name differs from storefront name
+• The business name differs from the storefront name.

 Legitimate Confusion